 Ayame is currently studying medicine at UTas and has been a dedicated company member since 2012, performing with DRILL numerous times.
-As an intelligent, articulate and passionate young woman, and well-liked by the other participants, she serves the Board as an ideal dancers representative.
+As an intelligent, articulate and passionate young woman, she serves the Board as Secretary..

 Carin is the Executive Director of the Australian Script Centre/AustralianPlays.org.
 Since moving from the UK 20 years ago, she has worked in a range of leadership, program and policy development roles for the Australia Council for the Arts, including Director of Dance.
 Carin makes use of her significant networks and experience to keep DRILL connected to the national dance industry.